Confusingboat/flash-it/README.md

 1. `wget https://raw.githubusercontent.com/Confusingboat/flash-it/master/restore_sbr.sh`
 2. `chmod +x restore_sbr.sh`
 3. `sudo ./restore_sbr.sh`

+## Testing other adapters
+Testing adapters that are currently not on the supported list is super easy!
+Just change the `ADAPTER_PATTERN="H310"` line, where `H310` is a regex pattern that matches your adapter.
+Please let me know if you test another adapter with success or failure, with the following information:
+* Adapter model
+* Exact pattern used
+* Whether it succeeded or failed
+* Other notes about your experience

+PRs are also welcome!

 ## Credit where it is due
 The creation of this script would not have been possible without a PDF I found by [/u/fourlynx](https://www.reddit.com/u/fourlynx) or the [lsirec tool](https://github.com/marcan/lsirec) and [other info](https://marcan.st/2016/05/crossflashing-the-fujitsu-d2607/) by [Hector Martin](https://marcan.st/about/).